-For PostgreSQL database types only: To enable SSL communication between the Authentication server and an external database, enable the SSL Connection toggle button.
+- 4. For MS SQL database types only: If the connection to the database is encrypted, enable the Database Encryption toggle button. - 5.
+For PostgreSQL database types only: To enable SSL communication between the Authentication Server and an external database, enable the SSL Connection toggle button. - 6.
+To check validity of your settings, click Test Connection. - 7.

-This toggle button is inactivated for MS SQL and ORACLE database types.

-- 6. To check validity of your settings, click Test Connection. - 7.
 To save the settings, click Save and then publish your changes.